PS-003R32/Network-Scanner-pico-wh/README.md

   <br><img src="https://github.com/user-attachments/assets/d721db7c-fb6d-4286-876f-e326fb5fda2f" alt="Search SSD1306" width="680">
 </p>

-> If unavailable, use the provided driver files in `/lib/` directory of this repository.
+> If unavailable, use the drivers i have in the files in `/lib/` directory of this repository.
-> If the display is not working or turming on, there's a complete debug guide to solve or test the display insid Thonny.
+> If the display is not working or turming on, there's a complete troubleshooting guide to solve or test the display insid Thonny.

 ---

-##  Circuit Diagram
+##  Circuit Pin Diagram

 Connect your OLED to the pico as follows: